 Berkeley, CA Charter Schools

-Berkeley Unified School District closed its only charter school, REALM, by revoking its charter in 2019.
+Berkeley Unified School District closed its charter school, REALM, in 2019.
 There are no charter schools active in the district at this time.

 Further Links for Charter School Research